maitc/estadio-pokemon/README.md

 ## What is it?
 Pokémon Battle is our React Course final project for Laboratoria, created by Maibeet Torres and Caterina Da Silva

-The game consists in picking your pokemon to fight the legendary trainer, Red.
+The game consists in picking your pokemon team to fight the legendary trainer, Red.

 ## Environment Installation